Leamhein/UZ_JS_Lab/Tasks/# RS Lang Backend.md

    - Sign In endpoint:
      - ```POST /signin``` - Sign in

-2. The JVT token received upon successful login must be used with each request to endpoints requiring authorization.
+2. The JWT token received upon successful login must be used with each request to endpoints requiring authorization.
    - This token get by POST request to `/signin` endpoint.
    - Tokens have a limited lifetime (4 hours for example).
 3. The system supports the differentiation of data by users.
 To do this, you need to use the POST endpoint at `/users`.
 In the request, you need to pass a JSON object that contains the user's email address and password.
 The password must be at least 8 characters long.